Florida Golf Guide -

 Watch the dolphins cutting through the clear water and the hawks and pelicans diving for fish in the shallows, without fear of getting car-jacked.

-The hotel doesn't have a golf course on the property, but Crandon Park is a few minutes away.
-It's the kind of municipal course that plays host from Florida Gov. Jeb Bush on down.
-You can play here in the summer, which is essentially seven months long here, for $30 after 10 a.m.
-During the high season, it's $75 for Florida residents.
+The hotel doesn't have a golf course on the property, but the Crandon Park golf course is a few minutes away.
+It's the kind of municipal course that plays host from former Florida Gov. Jeb Bush on down.

 It's an excellent, affordable course in a beautiful setting, and you don't have to be a President's brother to play it.